This page explains the principles involved in securing IRB

 ready to contribute your data to TalkBank (CHILDES, AphasiaBank,

-SLABank, etc.), you should follow these instructions on how to actually submit your
+SLABank, etc.), you should follow these instructions

-participants.
+participants for data-sharing.
 There are no standard forms for IRB applications, since

-every University or Institute creates their own forms, procedures, and
+every university or institute creates their own forms, procedures, and

-transcripts (Options 1 and 2).
 You should include on your form the fact

 that participants always have the right to request that parts or all of